Jesse J. Martinez

 jessejm [at] cs [dot] washington [dot] edu

-I am a fifth-year PhD Student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I am a sixth-year PhD Student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I will be on the academic job market in the 2025-26 cycle.

 I do research in Human-Computer Interaction with James Fogarty, focusing on Interactive Media Accessibility.
 I aim to make games more accessible through technology, and make the world more accessible through games.